pymc-devs/pymc-examples/examples/ode_models/ODE_Lotka_Volterra_multiple_ways.myst.md

 ### Key Conclusions
 We performed Bayesian inference on a system of ODEs in 4 main ways:
-* Scipy `odeint` wrapped in an aesara `op` and sampled with non-gradient-based samplers (comparing 5 different samplers).
+* Scipy `odeint` wrapped in a Pytensor `op` and sampled with non-gradient-based samplers (comparing 5 different samplers).
 * Scipy `odeint` wrapped in a `pm.Simulator` function and sampled with a non-likelihood-based sequential Monte Carlo (SMC) sampler.
 * PyMC `ode.DifferentialEquation` sampled with NUTs.
-* Forward simulation using `aesara.scan` and sampled with NUTs.
+* Forward simulation using `pytensor.scan` and sampled with NUTs.

 The "winner" for this problem was the Scipy `odeint` solver with a differential evolution (DE) Metropolis sampler.
 The improved efficiency of the NUTs sampler did not make up for the inefficiency in using the slow ODE solvers with gradients.
 Sticking with Scipy and DEMetropolis is also the simplest workflow for a scientist with a working numeric model and the desire to perform Bayesian inference.
-Just wrapping the numeric model in an aesara op and plugging it into a PyMC model can get you a long way!
+Just wrapping the numeric model in a Pytensor op and plugging it into a PyMC model can get you a long way!

 +++

 ## Authors
-Adapted by Greg Brunkhorst from multiple PyMC.io example notebooks by Sanmitra Ghosh, Demetri Pananos, and the PyMC Team.
+Organized and rewritten by Greg Brunkhorst from multiple PyMC.io example notebooks by Sanmitra Ghosh, Demetri Pananos, and the PyMC Team.

 ```{code-cell} ipython3
 %watermark -n -u -v -iv -w